 In accordance with 40 C.F.R. § 745.65(d), the applicable certification, occupant protection, and clearance requirements and work practice standards found under 40 C.F.R.
 Part 745, Subpart L and 24 C.F.R.
 Part 35, Subpart R, do not apply when paint disturbance does not exceed "de minimis" levels.
 The Program will require safe lead work practices to be implemented for paint disturbances between HUD's "de minimis" and EPA's minor repair and maintenance thresholds for properties built prior to January 1st, 1978.
-The Program recommends, but does not require, lead safe work practices to be implemented for paint disturbances not require.
+The Program recommends, but does not require, lead safe work practices to be implemented for paint disturbances below HUD's "de minimis" levels.